tixy74/devops/TP03/README.md

         - /database:/var/lib/postgresql/data
     ```
 - Add : `- database` to the roles in the playbook.yml
+### Backend
+- Create role : `ansible-galaxy init ansible/roles/backend`
+- Delete the unused files
+- Add the follwing lines in the tasks/main.yml :
+    ```
+    - name: Run Backend
+      docker_container:
+        name: backend
+        image: timlab74/tp-devops-cpe-backend
+      networks:
+        - name : network_one
+    ```
+- Add : `- backend` to the roles in the playbook.yml
 ### Httpd
 - Create role : `ansible-galaxy init ansible/roles/httpd`
 - Delete the unused files